ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/running-as-service.markdown

 ### Unregistering

+You can end the service using:

+{CODE-BLOCK:powershell}
+.\uninstall-service.ps1
+{CODE-BLOCK/}

-To remove the Service, use the 'unregister' command as follows:
+Alternatively, use the 'unregister' command as follows:

 {CODE-BLOCK:powershell}
 .\rvn.exe windows-service unregister --service-name RavenDB